Do You Have to Wait 60 Days to Get a Divorce in Texas?

 - The divorce waiting period can be waived if the Respondent received deferred adjudication for family violence against the Petitioner or a member of their household.

-- The waiting period is not required if a protective order against the Respondent is in effect at the time of filing for divorce and the order was issued due to the Respondent’s family violence committed against the Petitioner during the marriage.
+- The waiting period is not required if a protective order against the Respondent is in effect at the time of filing.
+The order must have been issued due to family violence against the Petitioner.

 Can I Get a Divorce Before the 60th Day of the Waiting Period?

-It may be possible to finalize your divorce without waiting 60 days if your case is eligible for one of the above-mentioned exceptions.
-While, in theory, you can get a divorce before the 60th day, doing so is practically impossible because divorce cases usually take a long time to resolve.
+It may be possible to finalize your divorce without waiting 60 days if your case is eligible for one of these exceptions.
+While in theory, you can get a divorce before the 60th day, doing so is practically impossible.
+This is because divorce cases usually take a long time to resolve.

 The duration of your divorce case depends on both parties’ willingness to reach an agreement, the number of contested issues, whether your divorce involves children, and many other factors.